fonnesbeck/du_pymc_tutorial/slides.md

 Resources for continued learning:
 - discourse.pymc.io: get help and see discussions
 - pymc.io: official documentation and tutorials
-- @pymc_devs: stay updated on new developments
+- @pymc-devs.bsky.social: stay updated on new developments

 Remember: every expert was once a beginner.
 Don't hesitate to ask questions and engage with the community!